hmcts/version-reporter-services/reports/aksversions/README.md

 ## Local dev

-As this report utilises Python you will need to have it installed, development was carried out using `Python 3.11.7` so a version greater than `3.11.x` is recommened.
+As this report utilises Python you will need to have it installed, development was carried out using `Python 3.11.7` so a version greater than `3.11.x` is recommended.

 The script utilises `DefaultAzureCredential` to access Azure.
 <br>Locally you simply need to log into Azure with the `azure-cli` using `az login` and the script will use your local permissions to access Azure.

-The `save-to-cosmos.py` script also requires access to the Cosmos DB account and these should be supplied as environment variables:
+For access to Cosmos however you will need to set the following environment variables for a successful connection to be made.
+This values are looked up within `main.py`:

 - COSMOS_DB_URI
 - COSMOS_KEY